 Covering Your Raised Bed

-Cut the plastic to fit, leaving at least 8 inches of overlap on all sides.
+Cut the plastic to fit, leaving at least 8 inches of overhang on all sides.
 There are a few ways to secure the plastic:

 - You can dig a trench along the inside perimeter of the raised bed and then bury the edges of the plastic 6 to 8 inches deep.